CHAPTER FIVE (Draft)

-Paul’s discovery of the Will, described in the Letter to the Romans, came with recognition that the Will is dangerously divided against itself.
-This led to a terrible struggle within Paul himself.
-Hannah Arendt outlines the internal conflict as Paul describes it in Romans, Chapter 7:
+Paul’s discovery of the Will, described in the Letter to the Romans, brought recognition that the Will is dangerously divided against itself.
+This led to a fierce struggle within Paul himself.
+The following passage is complicated and must be read slowly, as Hannah Arendt quotes Paul’s description of the internal conflict within his own Will in Romans, Chapter 7.

 Precisely when he “wants to do right,” he finds that “evil lies close at hand” (7:21), for “if the law had not said, ‘You shall not covet,’” he “should not have known what it is to covet.”
 Hence, it is the command of the law that occasioned “all kinds of covetousness.
 Apart from the law sin lies dead” (7:7,8).

 The function of the law is equivocal: it is “good, in order that sin might be shown to be sin” (7:13), but since it speaks in the voice of command, it “arouses the passions” and “revives sin.”
 “The very commandment that promised life proved to be death to me” (7:9-10)….
 For I do not do what I want, but I do the very thing that I hate (7:15).
 And the point of the matter is that this inner conflict can never be settled in favor of either obedience to the law or submission to sin; this inner “wretchedness,” according to Paul, can be healed only through grace….
 What he [Paul] wanted was “righteousness”, but righteousness, namely, to “abide by all things written in the book of the law, and do them” (Galatians 3:10), is impossible; this is the “curse of the law,” and “if righteousness were through the law [alone], then Christ died for no purpose” (Galatians 2:21).[vii]

 We owe Paul a debt of gratitude for describing this conundrum, whether or not we understand or accept his theological dilemma.
-The problem of free will is critical and has profound implications for the present crisis in the human condition and our ability to reformulate our understanding of ourselves and the future we wish to build.
+The problem of free will has profound implications for the present crisis in the human condition and the challenge to reformulate our understanding of ourselves and the future we wish to build.